 As a young company with a short track record and limited amounts of data, Axactor had to assume a certain level of risk to achieve the desired growth during our first years after formation.
 The growth strategy paid off, with Axactor today being among the leading credit management companies in Europe.
 During the second half of 2021 however, certain portfolios did not meet the expected level of collection.
-This resulted in a net negative revaluation of EUR 43 million in the fourth quarter of the year, mainly directed at portfolios.
+This resulted in a net negative revaluation of EUR 43 million in the fourth quarter of the year, mainly directed at portfolios acquired in 2017 and 2018 and with an extra emphasis on Swedish portfolios.
 The new revised collection curves, combined with a substantially higher profitability on more recent acquisitions, puts us in a much better position going into 2022 than we have had in the past.